 - An alternative to legal proceedings: You don't need a lawyer.

-Next we consider whether the person making the complaint has tried resolving it directly with their provider first.
+Next we consider whether the person making the complaint has tried resolving it directly with their health service provider first.
 This is often the quickest and easiest way to resolve an issue and we're legally required to recommend this happens before we deal with it.
 We have tips on how to make complaints and can also provide advice by phone.
-Some people may have good reasons why they can't contact their service provider.
+Some people may have good reasons why they can't contact their provider.